PRESS RELEASE: HAWKEYE DRIVE CONSTRUCTION

 Hiawatha Celebrates City Week Iowa

-The City of Hiawatha is celebrating City Week Iowa October 6-10, 2014.
+Attention Hiawatha residents and members of the Hiawatha business community: We need you to help celebrate City Week Iowa Oct.
+6-10, 2014.
 City government is the government closest to most citizens and the one with the most direct daily impact upon its residents.
 With that in mind, municipal officials feel a responsibility to pass along their understanding of public services and their benefits.

 The City of Hiawatha believes that through this event, Hiawatha has a timely opportunity to help Iowa's residents become more informed about the services of our city governments which, in turn, will lead to more knowledgeable citizens participation in the future.

-Events planned for the week include: Open House at the Hiawatha Community Center where residents will have the opportunity to ask questions and find out what's going on with the City Departments, October 8, 2014 at 6:00 p.m.; Volunteer Awards and Recognition at the Hiawatha Community Center, October 9, 2014 at 6:30 p.m.
+Events planned for the week include: Open House at the Hiawatha Community Center where residents will have the opportunity to ask questions and find out what's going on with the City Departments, October 8, 2014 at 6:00 p.m.; City Volunteer Awards and Recognition at the Hiawatha Community Center, October 9, 2014 at 6:30 p.m.
+This event sopnsored by Cedar Rapids and Marion HyVee Foodstores & Drugstores and Walmart.

 Cities across Iowa will be celebrating City Week, sponsored by the Iowa League of Cities, to showcase and celebrate cities and the many services they provide.
 "City week is part of an ongoing effort to help promote good government and to help our members showcase the important role cities play in the lives of Iowans," said League Executive Director Alan Kemp.